microbus-io/fabric/README.md

 `Microbus` is a framework for the development, deployment and operation of microservices in Go.
 Its most notable characteristic is that it leverages NATS, a messaging bus, for communications among microservices.

 `fabric` is the main project that provides the core capabilities that all `Microbus` microservices require.
 Every milestone of this project will be released separately in order to demonstrate the thinking process behind the building of this framework.
-This is the second milestone.
+This is the third milestone.

 [Milestone 1](https://github.com/microbus-io/fabric/tree/milestone/1):